 Our rich metadata at chapter and article level makes searching for material efficient and effective.
 Users can refine searches by content type, subject, current of thought, period, notable figure, and contributor as well as conduct keyword searches.

-Find out more about the key features of History of Economic Thought, watch our take a tour video, or request a free trial on this page.
+Find out more about the key features of History of Economic Thought, watch our take a tour video, read reviews or request more information on this page.

 Focus on the period of 1700-1914.